PowerDMARC

 How to Prevent Social Engineering?

-We’ve got some tips on how to prevent social engineering attacks and protect yourself from them.
+Preventing social engineering requires a combination of technical controls and user awareness.
+Here are some tips on how to prevent social engineering attacks and protect yourself and your organization:

-2. Don’t open suspicious emails or attachments from people who aren’t in your circle of trust (this includes emails from anyone claiming to be your bank or credit card company).
+2. Be Skeptical of Unsolicited Communications: Don’t open suspicious emails or attachments, especially from people who aren’t in your circle of trust or whom you don’t know.
+This includes emails claiming to be from your bank, credit card company, or other services if they seem unusual or ask for sensitive information.

-3. Don’t click on links in emails unless you’re sure they’re safe—even if they come from someone you know!
-If there’s ever any doubt about whether an email is legitimate, call up the sender directly via phone or text message instead of looking for more information online first.
+3. Verify Links and Senders: Don’t click on links in emails or messages unless you’re sure they’re safe—even if they appear to come from someone you know (their account could be compromised).
+Hover over links to check the destination URL.
+If there’s ever any doubt about whether an email is legitimate, contact the sender directly via a known, separate communication channel (like phone or text message) instead of replying to the suspicious email or clicking links within it.
+Always recheck the mail From address and Return-path address.

-5. Use two-factor authentication wherever possible—this means that even if someone has your password, they will still need another piece of information (like a one-time code) in order to access your account.
+6. Enable Multi-Factor Authentication (MFA/2FA): Use two-factor authentication wherever possible.
+This adds an extra layer of security, meaning that even if someone steals your password, they will still need another piece of information (like a one-time code sent to your phone) to access your account.

-6. Set up email authentication protocols like DMARC to secure your email channels against phishing attacks, social engineering, and domain abuse
+7. Implement Email Authentication: Set up email authentication protocols like SPF, DKIM, and DMARC for your domain.
+Configuring DMARC with a policy of p=reject helps secure your email channels against direct domain spoofing, phishing attacks, and domain abuse.

 To Summarize

-It’s important to protect against social engineering because it can result in losing money and other personal information as well as compromising security systems and data breaches.
+It’s important to protect against social engineering because it can result in significant financial losses, theft of personal and confidential information, compromised security systems, reputational damage, and serious data breaches.

-No matter how good your IT team is at protecting your company from cyberattacks, you can never completely eliminate the risk of someone trying to get into your system through social engineering methods.
-That’s why it’s so important to train employees about identifying phishing emails and other types of social engineering attacks.
+No matter how good your IT team is at protecting your company from technical cyberattacks, the human element remains a potential vulnerability.
+You can never completely eliminate the risk of someone trying to get into your system through social engineering methods that target people’s trust and psychology.
+That’s why it’s so important to train employees continuously about identifying phishing emails, vishing calls, and other types of social engineering attacks, and to foster a culture of security awareness and caution.

 Exit mobile version